-PSY 101-General Psychology (seated or online) SOC 100-General Sociology (online) ECON 101- Principles of Macroeconomics (online)
+PSY 101-General Psychology (online) SOC 100-General Sociology (online) ECON 101- Principles of Macroeconomics (online)

-Three hours of college credit are available from SFCC for POLS 101, PSY 101, and SOC 100 for students who meet eligibility requirements.
+Three hours of college credit are available from SFCC for ECON 101, PSY 101, and SOC 100 for students who meet eligibility requirements.
 Please see Mrs. Jenkins for additional classes or more information.